ilGhera/wc-exporter-for-danea/readme.txt

 * Enhancement: Added the shipping costs.
 * Enhancement: Added the customer comments in every single order.
 * Enhancement: Products export improved with all them variations.
-* Enhancement: If present, the SKU will be used as product id, instead of the Wordpress post id.
+* Enhancement: If present, the SKU will be used as product id, instead of the WordPress post id.
 * Enhancement: Now you can choose if export orders, completed orders or both.
 * Enhancement: Fiscal code and P.IVA fields are now recognized by checking the specific plugin installed.
 * Bug Fix: The db query didn't work in case the tables prefix was different than wp_